huijing/slides/moz-roadshow-2017/README.md

 Again, I can go with the funky, jagged look by adjusting the flex children's alignment.
 Now that the flex direction has changed, the block and inline axes has also changed. `justify-content` shifts along the vertical axis, while `align-items` shifts along the horizontal axis.

-Or I could go neat, and do the cropping thing again.
+Maybe this new-age hippy layout isn't everyone's thing, that's fine.
 Remove the alignment code, make the flex children totally flexible and images fill up their containers' heights. `calc()` is an indispensable function I use when creating layouts.
 Here, `calc()` let's me account for the margins of each image with respect to their container heights.
 I can fix the widths of the images to get something like this.

 And these layouts are a demonstration of what Flexbox can do out-of-the-box.
 They are not hacks.
 These are native options that we have when it comes to designing our layouts.